-Credit: 1.0 Length: year Open to Grade(s): 9 - 10 Prerequisite: Performance on the 8th Grade PSAT test and teacher recommendation
+ILLINOIS STATE CODE: 01051A000 Credit: 1.0 Length: year Open to Grade(s): 9 - 10 and teacher recommendation

+Prerequisite: Performance on the 8th Grade placement test

-The main areas of concentration in this course are reading comprehension, comprehensive grammar study, oral expression, and written expression including a research paper using MLA format.
+The main areas of concentration in this course are reading comprehension, comprehensive grammar study, oral expression, and written expression including a research paper using proper citation format.
 Students are required to read a variety of classic and current literary works including all forms of literature: novels, plays, short stories, nonfiction, and poetry.
+Skills will include annotating to encourage active reading and active listening.

-ENGLISH I HONORS ILLINOIS STATE CODE: 01051A000 Credit: 1.0 Length: year Open to Grade(s): 9 Prerequisite: 9 Performance on the 8th Grade PSAT test and teacher recommendation
+ENGLISH I HONORS

+Prerequisite: Performance on the 8th Grade placement test

+and teacher recommendation

-This is an accelerated course of study for freshmen which includes reading comprehension, comprehensive grammar study, oral expression, and written expression including a research paper using MLA format.
+This is an accelerated course of study for freshmen which includes reading comprehension, comprehensive grammar study, oral expression, and written expression including a research paper using proper citation format.
 There are additional independent reading assignments with an emphasis on performance assessment and critical thinking.
 The course curriculum includes all literary genres: nonfiction, novels, short stories, poetry, and drama.